JuergenKanz/Mathematica-Notebooks/README.md

 # Mathematica-Notebooks
-A collection of Mathematica notebooks for some application areas.
+A collection of Mathematica notebooks for different application areas.